drahosj/log4shell_poc/readme.txt

 Note that it's not entirely unreasonable for the relevant jars to be included - any full tomcat deployment (not just spring-boot's embedded tomcat) will definitely have them.

+- A note on Java versions
+Using gadgets seems to be possible even on the most current java, and the gadgets still exist on current versions of stuff.

+This compiles with a slightly older JDK just to avoid problems with the "internal and proprietary" ReferenceWrapper class.
+Recent JDKs really complain about that a lot - easiest solution is to just stick to one that doesn't.